ljunggren/boozang-docs/README.md

 `npm install -g boozang`

-The Boozang package will be installed alongside with a Chrome browser compatible with Puppeteer.
+The Boozang package will be installed alongside a Chrome browser compatible with Puppeteer.
 Make sure the Boozang package has been installed by typing

 `boozang`